circleci/circleci-docs/jekyll/_cci2/jira-plugin.md

 This document describes how you can connect JIRA to your CircleCI builds.
-With the CircleCI JIRA plugin, you can create JIRA tickets directly from your Jobs page, allowing you to assign tasks and fixes based on the status of your job.
+With the CircleCI JIRA plugin, you can create JIRA tickets directly from your Jobs page, allowing you to assign tasks and fixes based on the status of your job, as well as display your build statuses in Jira.

 **Note:** You have to be an JIRA admin to install this plugin.